bkw777/pdd.sh/README.md

 [Should work in WSL1](https://docs.microsoft.com/en-us/windows/wsl/compare-versions#exceptions-for-using-wsl-1-rather-than-wsl-2).
 Untested.

 Or maybe it finally does work in WSL2 now.
-[this page](https://github.com/dorssel/usbipd-win/wiki/WSL-support) describes how to make it work by building a custom kernel, but also says that this is no longer necessary for common hardware.
+[This page](https://github.com/dorssel/usbipd-win/wiki/WSL-support) describes how to make it work by building a custom kernel, but also says that this is no longer necessary for common hardware.
 Untested.

-Other people have said that it works as long as you access the com port from Windows first using anything, IE putty, just open the port once using any app and then close the app and that's it.
+Yet another option is, people have reported that it works as long as you access the com port from Windows first, using anything, IE putty, just open the port once using any app and then close the app and that's it.
 Untested.

 ## Installation
 ```